-Contents: 100mL nutrient solution, pressure-equalised withrawal device, sterile swabs and syringes.
+Contents: 100mL nutrient solution, pressure-equalised withrawal port/spike, sterile swabs and syringes.

 1) Inject 100mL bottle lid as normal with a culture (i.e. remove centre circle of aluminium, swab and inject – around 3-5mL is usually enough).

 2) Shake and incubate.
 Shake every fews days to encourage lots of small pieces of mycelium.(About 1-3 weeks should be fine depending on temperature, species, etc).
-Incubate for too long as you will get a large clump of mycelium).
+If you incubate for too long as you will get a large clump of mycelium).

 3) When you are ready to withdraw you can use the withdrawing port (see photo) and a luer-lock syringe without needle.
 First, shake hard to break up mycelium, swab lid.

-4) Carefully remove withdrawing port from all packaging and push the spike on the base in through the centre of butyl rubber lid of bottle.
+4) Carefully remove the withdrawing port/spike from all packaging (including green plastic sheath covering the spike) and push the spike on the base in through the centre of butyl rubber lid of bottle.

-5) Remove syringe from packaging and attach to top of port by screwing in place.
+5) If you are ready to withraw mycelium, remove syringe from packaging and attach to top of port by screwing in place.
+This should also be done as quickly in as sterile conditions as possible.

 6) Carefully invert the whole assembly and withraw solution to fill syringe.
 Keep then syringe attached and return to normal upright position.
 The port allows pressure equalisation and contains a sterile air filter.